Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 £412.50

-7.54 It is a condition of the lease agreement that leaseholders keep up the payment of rent and service charges.
-Failure to do so would put the leaseholder in breach of the lease agreement, and the Council will take appropriate steps to recover outstanding payments, which may include taking enforcement action to resolve the issue.
+7.64 It is a condition of the lease agreement that Shared owners keep up the payment of rent and service charges.
+Failure to do so would put the Shared owner in breach of the lease agreement, and the Council will take appropriate steps to recover outstanding payments, which may include taking enforcement action to resolve the issue.

-7.58 The fee is charged to cover administrative and / or marketing costs.
+7.68 The fees are charged to cover administrative and / or marketing costs.
+Other fees may be charged to supply of replacement documents and certificates.
 We publish our annual fees on our website.
-Administrative fees will be reviewed on an annual basis.
+Our fees are reviewed on an annual basis and may increase with inflation.

 Initial share

-7.59 Prospective buyers are required to purchase the maximum share they can afford as shown on their IFA Declaration form.
-Applicants will be made aware of the minimum and maximum shares that can be sold at the beginning of the sales process.
+7.69 Prospective buyers are required to purchase the maximum share they can afford as demonstrated on their affordability assessment documentation.
+Applicants will be made aware of the minimum and maximum shares they can purchase when they apply, but in general, the initial share can be between 10%-75%.

 Initial valuations

-7.61 Prior to the marketing and sale of a property, we will have an independent valuation carried out by a Royal Institute of Chartered Surveyors (RICS) qualified surveyor.
-All valuations will also be passed to the DDC Principal Valuer for assessment.
+7.70 Prior to the marketing and sale of a property, an independent valuation will be carried out by an independent Royal Institute of Chartered Surveyors (RICS) qualified surveyor.
 Initial sales will be based on the agreed full market value of the property.

 • the sale is for the freehold interest, or where the Council’s interest is the leasehold, for the lease term years we hold.